 The question "Who am I?" is the ultimate question in yoga philosophy.
 This is exactly why connecting with nature and practicing yoga simultaneously form a perfect combination.
 Both will help you learn about your true self.
 The yoga and hiking retreat is a simple way to reconnect with your inner self and understand yourself better.

-Read more about our yoga and hiking retreats in Norway and Alaska.
+Read more about our yoga and hiking retreats in Norway.